taisei-project/taisei/doc/BUILD.rst

 `Meson dependency wrap system <https://mesonbuild.com/Wrap-dependency-system-manual.html>`__.
 This is to facilitate consistent build environments, including cross-builds, and for more esoteric platforms like Emscripten.

-For convenience, ``meson`` will detect which packages are missing from your system and use its wrap dependency system to pull in what it can.
+For convenience, Meson will detect which packages are missing from your system and use its wrap dependency system to pull in what it can.
 Relying on this is *not* recommended in most circumstances, and you should instead rely on your operating system’s package manager.

 For consistency, we tend to release Taisei using exclusively built-in packages.
 However, you can also use system dependencies as well.
-There’s a tradeoff in consistency and reproducibility for speed and ease of use.
+There’s a trade-off in consistency and reproducibility for speed and ease of use.

-This is controlled through the ``--wrap-mode`` flag with ``meson``.
+This is controlled through the ``--wrap-mode`` flag with Meson.
 (More on that later.)

 Linux
 '''''